ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Added Mythic Russia's Pyrrhic Victories for Extended Contests but as Climatic Contests
 * Changed degree of success and failure, to degree of victory and defeat, as success and failure are for individual rolls, victory and defeat once compared.
 * Simplified how multiple opponents are handled
-* Clarified contest outcomes for long contests, and how to determine the overall winner in a long contest
+* Clarified contest outcomes for sequences, and how to determine the overall winner in a sequence
-* Do not allow transfers in an extended contest where the abilities differ by 6 or more.
+* Do not allow transfers in a bidding sequence where the abilities differ by 6 or more.
 Consistent with benefits of victory and prevents 'loading up on mooks' as a strategy.